turbofish-org/orga/docs/concurrency.md

 Our reasoning starts from the following axioms:

 1. **Transitions which do not intersect in reads or writes can be processed concurrently with no coordination.** In other words, transitions `A` and `B` can be processed in parallel if the following is true: `(Ar | Aw) & (Br | Bw) = []` (`[]` means an empty set).
 For example, if Alice sends a payment to Bob, and Carol sends a payment to Dave, these transitions can be processed in any order and still affect the state the same way.
-2. **Transitions which intersect in reads but not writes, and do not write to the intersecting reads can be processed concurrently with no coordination.** In other words, transitions `A` and `B` can be processed in parallel if the following is true: `(Ar & Br) & (Aw | Bw) = []`.
-For example, if Alice and Bob each send transactions which are calculated based on a current market price, but do not change the market price, these transactions can be processed in any order and still affect the state the same way.
-This is a similar concept to Rust's `RWLock`, or its borrowing rules which allow multiple immutable borrows.
+2. **Transitions where writes of `A` intersect with with the reads of `B` must be processed serially in a canonical order.** In other words, transitions `A` and `B` must be processed in-order if the following is true: `Aw & Br != []`.
+For example, if Bob has a balance of 0, Alice sends a payment of 1 to Bob, and Bob sends a payment of 1 to Carol, the second payment will fail if processed before the first.
+Note that this rule is commutative and for any two transitions it applies both ways.

+And also, an optionally-used axiom which is possible due to our implementation:

 3. **Transitions where writes of `A` intersect with with writes of `B`, but do not read from the intersecting writes can be processed concurrently, but must have their writes applied in a canonical order.** In other words, transitions `A` and `B` can be processed in parallel if the following is true, but their side-effects to the state must be written in-order: `Aw & Bw != []` and `(Ar | Br) & (Aw & Bw) = []`.
 For example, if there is a global variable `last_sender` and Alice and Bob each send transactions which set this variable to their own identity but do not read from this variable, we may execute the transactions in any order, but must flush their writes to the state in-order.
-4. **Transitions where writes of `A` intersect with with the reads of `B` must be processed serially in a canonical order.** In other words, transitions `A` and `B` must be processed in-order if the following is true: `Aw & Br != []`.
-For example, if Bob has a balance of 0, Alice sends a payment of 1 to Bob, and Bob sends a payment of 1 to Carol, the second payment will fail if processed before the first.
-Note that this rule is commutative and for any two transitions it applies both ways.

 ### Concrete Observations